Amada Irma Perez

-Amada Irma Perez is a Mexican American writer and advocate for programs encouraging multicultural understanding.
+Amada Irma Perez (born 1951) is a Mexican American writer and advocate for programs encouraging multicultural understanding.
 She has written four children's books and is a recipient of the 2004 Pura Belpré Award for illustration.

 Early life and education

 Perez was born in 1951, in Mexicali Mexico, as the oldest of 6 children.
 When she was five years old her family moved to a labor camp in El Monte, California, where her father worked at an aluminum foundry.
 Her childhood experiences immigrating to the United States and subsequent living conditions were the inspiration for the autobiographical fiction stories My Very Own Room/Mi propio cuartito and My Diary From Here to There/Mi diario de aqui hasta alla.

 While in grade school Amada taught her mother English, while her mother taught her in Spanish.
 This would become the foundation of Amada's interest in teaching.
 She earned her B.A. in English from California Polytechnic State University and her master's degree in Education Administration from California Lutheran University.